 Visiting an entirely new area is always exciting, especially if knowledge of the area is limited anticipating a possible adventure.
 The Aveyron region, in the Midi-Pyrénées of the South of France is such area for me.
 Although aware of the major cities such as Toulouse, and Montauban most the region was relatively unknown to me.

-The itinerary I had been provided with certainly sounded exciting with caving, hiking, climbing, via-ferrata, canoeing, bungee jumping and parapenting included in the progamme.
+The itinerary provided certainly sounded exciting with caving, hiking, climbing, via-ferrata, canoeing, bungee jumping and parapenting included in the programme.
 The schedule was an adrenalin junkies dream but the region has so much more to offer; history, culture, art, medieval castles and modern architectural wonders such as the Millau Viaduct are just a few options available to the traveller that wants a full on and varied experience.

-It is an extremely beautiful region filled with picturesque towns, steep sided mountain gorges, lush green woodland through which clear highland streams and rivers flow.
-It is also the South of France so the weather is generally very good, which is likely to be another good reason to make a visit for most of us.
+It is an extremely beautiful region filled with picturesque towns, steep-sided mountain gorges, lush green woodland through which clear highland streams and rivers flow.
+It is also the South of France so the weather is generally very good, which is another good reason to make a visit for most of us.

 The people are friendly and welcoming, offering a genuine smile which is probably slightly sympathetic as they will remain long after you leave!
 It is useful to have at least a smattering of French, but it is definitely possible to get by without.
 I even made a point of sticking resolutely to English when making anything other than small talk to test how it worked out.

 There seems a great deal going on in almost every village and town.
 Everywhere I visited appeared to have a festival of some sort taking place.
 Jazz, dance, medieval and food tasting events were among just a few that were attracting locals and tourists alike, in fact there is enough going on to keep the average traveller happy for several summer seasons.